samuel-jimenez/GramEditor/crates/extension_api/README.md

-# The Tehanu Rust Extension API
+# The Gram Rust Extension API

-This crate lets you write extensions for Tehanu in Rust.
+This crate lets you write extensions for Gram in Rust.

 ## Extension Manifest